 - you cannot change any details (operating conditions, term or CTP class)

 - CTP insurance is included in the registration - you don't need a separate green slip

 - any eligible concessions (including drought relief) will be applied automatically.

-- the vehicle has been unregistered for more than 3 months, or
+- the vehicle has been unregistered for more than 3 months – you'll need to re-register it, or

 - you ordered special number plates within the registration renewal period, and you haven't received the new plates yet, or